 - Ask your employees for feedback

-The success of surveying your customers about the quality of the work your outsourced team has provided largely depends on if you want your customers to know whether or not you are using outsourced labor.
+The success of surveying your customers about the quality of the work your outsourced team has provided largely depends on whether you want your customers to know if you are using outsourced labor.

 On the other hand, shadowing your outsourced employees requires time and possibly syncing with their timezone, because it is common for US companies to hire outsourced teams from abroad.